-The subprime debt market blowup has had very different effects on Wall Street firmsand Merrill Lynch.
+The subprime debt market blowup has had very different effects on Wall Street firms Goldman Sachs and Merrill Lynch.
 Goldman earnings shined in the third quarter, and Merrill earnings stunk.
 But according to news reports, both firms could be getting a visit from the SEC to make sure everyone played by the rules.

 According to this story from the Times Online, the SEC is investigating whether Merrill Lynch made adequate disclosures to investors about its exposure to risky debt.
 At the same time, this story from a New York Post columnist says the SEC is looking into whether Goldman’s glorious earnings, boosted in large part by a widely-reported on subprime hedging strategy, may in fact have been aided by insider trading-related activity.
 Spokesmen for both Merrill and Goldman say they don’t comment on regulatory matters, but a person at Goldman familiar with the Post story called it “absolute nonsense” and said that many firms have similar hedging strategies in place.
 The SEC could not be reached for comment.